Jonny Owen: Career

 2009 also saw the release of the independent film A Bit of Tom Jones?, with Owen in the lead role.
 The film spread from a limited release in Wales to being shown in selected markets throughout the UK by Vue.

 He is the writer and creator of Svengali, a cult internet series which the Evening Standard and NME called 'the best series on the net'.
-He plays the manager of an up-and-coming band.
-It is based on his experiences in the music industry to the point that he named the character 'Choop' after the manager of his own band.
-The female lead is played by Smack the Ponys Sally Phillips.
-Former Creation Records head Alan McGee plays the Svengali whom 'Dixie' pursues in an effort to get the band he manages signed.

-In 2013 Svengali was turned into a feature-length film, directed by John Hardwick and written by Jonny Owen.
-The film stars Owen, Martin Freeman, Vicky McClure, Matt Berry, Michael Socha, Michael Smiley and Natasha O'Keeffe, and is the debut release from Root Films.
-It was selected to show at the 67th Edinburgh International Film Festival.
-It was also nominated for the Michael Powell Award, a prize which honours the best British feature film.
+The series, in which he plays the manager of an up-and-coming band, is based on his experiences in the music industry; he named one character 'Choop' after the manager of his own band.
+Former Creation Records head Alan McGee plays the Svengali whom character 'Dixie' pursues in an effort to get the band he manages signed.
+The work was adapted into the 2013 feature film Svengali, the debut release from Root Films.
+It was selected to show at the 67th Edinburgh International Film Festival, and was also nominated for the Michael Powell Award, a prize which honours the best British feature film.

 Owen has written for The Guardian, Telegraph, Metro and Western Mail.
 He also was the voice for ITV Wales's Soccer Sunday programme from 2002 to 2008 and did weekly reports from France for ITV during the 2007 Rugby World Cup.

-In 2014 he played in the new Jack Thornes' series Glue on E4.
+In 2014 he played in the series Glue on E4.

 On 10 March 2018, Owen was appointed as a director at Nottingham Forest F.C. to control the club's media output and video production, having previously directed the 2015 film I Believe In Miracles chronicling Forest's glory years under Brian Clough in the 1970s and 80s.

 Personal life

 When Owen was a teenager, he was a Welsh Boys Club Boxing champion.

-Owen lives with his partner, actress Vicky McClure, in Nottingham where he relocated to live nearer her family.
-As of 2017 they are engaged.
+Owen and his wife, actress Vicky McClure, live in Nottingham, where they relocated to live nearer her family.
+As of 2017 they were engaged.
+On 11 August 2023, they married in Nottingham.

-He is a director of Nottingham Forest Football Club.
+He is a director of Nottingham Forest Football Club and investor in Merthyr Town F.C., the town in which he was born.

-He has one child from his first marriage; his daughter, Katie Owen, is a DJ and cites her father as being the influence behind her career.
+He has one child from his first marriage.